Athos1972/baangt/docs/_build/html/_sources/PlannedFeatures.rst.txt

 Future Features
 ===============
-We implement all features for 3 operating Systems (Mac, Windows, Debian Linux and Ubuntu on Docker).
+We implement all features for 3 operating Systems (Mac, Windows, Ubuntu and Ubuntu on Docker).

 Short/Medium term features
 ---------------------------